MiguelSavignano/gcloud-functions-params/README.md

 ## Pubsub function

-you can send a json in the event message
+Send a Json in the event message

 message: '{"name": "example"}'